About Hudson

 Commuter-Friendly & Practical

 Popular with commuters for its easy I-94 access and proximity to everyday shopping and services.
 The housing mix includes townhomes and single-family homes, making it a good fit for buyers who want convenience and a straightforward suburban lifestyle.
-One of the more practical choices in Hudson.
+Best for commuters who want easy access and a lower-maintenance suburban feel.

 Typical price range: $400k – $650k